farmOS/farmOS/docs/model/type/log.md

 #### Quantities

-Quantities are entities that contain quantitative data.
+Quantities are records that contain quantitative data.
 These are used to represent things like input amounts, harvest totals, time tracking, etc. For more information, see: [Quantities](/model/type/quantity).